Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

-In order to simplify the notation, the indexation of firms and their corresponding entrepreneurs will coincide and, henceforth, entrepreneurs owing k-firms will be referred to as k-entrepreneurs, whereas c-entrepreneurs will be owners of c-firms.
-The computation of eq.(\ref{mek-def}) requires, for each firm, an ordered series of elements, as detailed in what follows. \begin{itemize} \item[a)] The amount of expected sales, i.e., the quantity to produce.
-A formal definition of the mechanism of expectation formation has not been described in the \gt.
-Further, it is very relevant to remark that the concept of Keynesian expectations is deeply rooted on the uncertainty of individual psychology; therefore, the viability of the mathematical description for such an intimate source of projection toward the future is practically restricted \textit{per se}.
-In the \kcxx model, the amount of expected sales of each firm ($E_{t}[q_{h,t}]=\eta_h$) is exogenously set and varied, in order to compare the effects of resulting \mekk of firms over different scenarios. \item[b)] The assessment of costs: optimal quantities of factors of production.
-In order to determine the optimal quantity of required inputs, the amount of expected sales is used as the constraint for the optimization problem by which each firm minimizes the cost function dually associated with its technology.
-The functional form here assumed for the production function is the standard Cobb-Douglas (\textsc{cd} henceforth) because of its tractability in calculations.
+where, for simplicity, the indexation of firms and corresponding entrepreneurs will coincide; further, entrepreneurs of k-firms (c-firms) will be referred to as k-entrepreneurs (c-entrepreneurs).
+Eq.(\ref{mek-def}) requires, for each firm, the following series of ordered elements. \begin{itemize} \item[a)] The amount of expected sales, i.e., the quantity to produce.
+Expectations have not been formally defined in the \gtt.
+In the \kcxx model, the amount of expected sales of each firm ($E_{t}[q_{h,t}]=\eta_h$) is an exogenous input, varied to compare the effects of the resulting \mekk over different scenarios. \item[b)] The optimal quantities of factors of production.
+Expected sales are used as the constraint for the optimization problem by which each firm minimizes the cost function dually associated with its technology.
+The standard Cobb-Douglas (\textsc{cd} henceforth) functional form has been used because of its tractability in calculations.
 All firms use labour ($L$); capital factors are, instead, differentiated: k-firms use natural resources ($R$), whereas c-firms use k-goods ($K$) produced by k-firms.
 Parameters of the \textsc{cd} technology are: the time index $\tau$; the shift parameter, $A_k$ ($A_c$), for the k-sector (c-sector); the exponents, i.e., $z_{h,R}$ and $z_{h,L}$ ($z_{h,K}$ and $z_{h,L}$), for k-firms (c-firms).
-It is assumed that $\sum z_{h,\bullet} < 1$, for all firms, since Keynes often referred to the production functions of firms in terms of decreasing returns (see, for instance, at pp.$17$, p.$92$, p.$122$, and p.$306$).
-Further, the seventh and the eighth assumptions reported in section \ref{exogenous-variables}, have been implemented by assuming that $z_{h,L}=\bar{z}_{L}$, $\forall h$ firms and by allowing firms adapt their expected production according to the availability of factors.
+It is assumed that $\sum z_{h,\bullet} < 1$, since Keynes often referred to the production functions in terms of decreasing returns (see, for instance, at pp.$17$, p.$92$, p.$122$, and p.$306$).
+Further, $z_{h,L}=\bar{z}_{L}$, $\forall h$.
+Realistically, firms adapt their production targets according to the availability of factors.
 Thus, each k-firm $h_k$ solves: